LiL-Loco/autocare-advisor/CONTRIBUTING.md

 # Clone repository

 git clone https://github.com/COLORtastic/autocare-advisor.git
 cd autocare-advisork you for contributing to AutoCare Advisor!
-This document provides guidelines for team CLEANtastic and external contributors.
+This document provides guidelines for team GLANZtastic and external contributors.

 ## 📋 Table of Contents